-What is Masking Film?
+What Masking Film Is

-Masking film is not the same thing as tarp.
+Masking film is not the same thing as a tarp.
 Tarps are not meant to be form-fitting or to create a paintable edge.
 For walking on or for covering items, consider using a canvas dropcloth.

+The pre-taped film combines two steps: taping and draping (it should be noted that you may need to tape the other three edges separately).
 Remember, too, that bigger is not always better.
-Using oversized masking film doesn't just result in waste--you also need to cut or tape up all of that excess, which can be a pain when dealing with this extremely thin film that always wants to cling to your hands and arms.
+Using oversized masking film doesn't just result in waste—you also need to cut or tape up all of that excess, which can be a pain when dealing with this extremely thin film that always wants to cling to your hands and arms.

 Where to Use Masking Film

-Windows and Doors: Masking film works great on windows because it sticks well to glass.
+Masking film works great on windows because it sticks well to the glass.
 Masking film will rarely match the exact size of windows and doors.
 But all you need to do is run the adhesive strips down two sides of the area to be masked.
 If you have at least 6 inches of overlap, it's not necessary to tape between the two sections (though it can never hurt).

-Sanding: Masking film is perfect for particle-collection.
+Masking film is perfect for particle-collection.
 Unlike plastic tarps, masking film's static-cling almost magnetically pulls paint and dust particles toward it.